Blood Sugar Level

 The net effect is that it then takes more and more insulin to make your cells remove the glucose from your blood.
 When this happens, your blood sugar levels stay elevated, your insulin levels stay elevated, and you develop pre-diabetes.

 Are you familiar with the glycemic index?
 It is simply a way of categorizing foods according to their effects on the level of glucose in your blood.
 A food with a high glycemic index will cause more glucose to build up than will a food with a low glycemic index.
 Type 2 diabetes is an impairment of how your body regulates and uses sugar.
 When this condition becomes chronic, it can lead to major health issues including heart disease and stroke.

 In order to control your blood sugar levels, it is helpful to eat lots of foods with a low glycemic index.
 And if you choose to eat foods with a high glycemic index, be sure to pair them with low glycemic foods in order to slow the effect on your blood sugar.

 Being aware of the glycemic index will help you eat in a way that reduces the stress on your body.
 If you are going to have an ice cream treat, make sure you eat it at the end of a meal that contains low glycemic foods.
-And, if possible, have it on a resistance training day – that will help a little too.
+And if possible, have it on a resistance training day – that will help a little too.

 You can still have an occasional treat, but be sure it is occasional.
 Your body will thank you!